BrandonXu6106/obsidianpublish/content/thoughts/indeterminant.md

 - Akin to the [Twin Earth Argument](Twin%20Earth%20Argument.md), "this" can refer to different things
   - Like variable naming in programming languages where unification would not unify two 'this' from different scopes

-[[ontology|Ontologies]] are theories of objects -- a conception of what the world is made up of.
+[[ontology.md|Ontologies]] are theories of objects -- a conception of what the world is made up of.
 Ontologies need to be _interpreted_

 ## Erroneous Cognition